zodcikinozdemir/NYT-React/README.md

-# NYT-React
-NYT-React-Search
+# NYT-React-Search

 Allow users to search articles from New York Times and save/remove them for future reference.

 Technologies Used:

-Node.js
+- Node.js
-Express
+- Express
-React.js
+- React.js
-Mongoose
+- Mongoose